YSanchezAraujo/YSanchezAraujo.github.io/bayes_rule.md

 $$= {P(B|A,C)P(A|C) \over{P(B|C)}}$$

-it's important to understand that this is just one possible inversion, as you can condition any of the random variables on all the others, or any pair on the other and you'd apply the rules of conditional and total probability according to get a different definition/statement.
+it's important to understand that this is just one possible inversion, as you can condition any of the random variables on all the others, or any pair on the other and you'd apply the rules of conditional and total probability accordingly to get a different definition/statement.